 The cool thing about this is that you can make the look you want really easily, without also making the rest of the sky or ground look funny.
 Play around and see what you can create!
 In my picture, I went for more emphasis on the pinkish/reddish hues because I liked the look.

 By the way, there are a ton of other ways to do color control, and this is one of my favorite ways to adjust images.
-I'll try to cover those in a future tutorial.
+I cover this topic and various techniques to do it extensively in the book.

 The last adjustment I made was to add a saturation layer, again using the same mask we used for the color balance and photo filter.
 I felt like a small saturation kick (+10 to +20) helped deepen some of the colors in the Milky Way.